ecssiah/libgdx-and-jruby/README.md

     end

 The initialize method is similar to the Java constructor.
 It is a private hidden method that is called through the .new method of a Ruby class.
-Both .new and initialize() can be overriden separately so it is not identical to a Java constructor, but gets the same job done.
+Both .new and initialize() can be overriden separately so it is not identical to a Java constructor, but they get the same job done.

 You should now have a simple rendered map and associated camera with libGdx and JRuby.